 - 1. Aims of this policy

 - 2. Sulivan School promotes positive behaviour

-- 3. We praise and reward children for good behaviour
+- 3. We praise and reward children for regulated behaviour

-- 4. We address poor behaviour
+- 4. We address dysregulated behaviour

-- 5. We address serious or persistent negative behaviour
+- 5. We address serious or persistent dysregulated behaviour

-- 6. We expect children to behave well in the playground
+- 6. We expect children to have regulated behaviour in the playground

 - 7. The Role of the Headteacher

 - 8. The Role of Teachers and Support staff

 - 9. The Role of Parents and Carers